Developer’s guide to multi-agent patterns in ADK

 The world of software development has already learned this lesson: monolithic applications don’t scale.
 Whether you’re building a massive e‑commerce platform or a complex AI application, relying on a single, all‑in‑one entity creates bottlenecks, increases debugging costs, and limits specialized performance.

 The same principle applies to an AI agent.
 A single agent tasked with too many responsibilities becomes a “Jack of all trades, master of none.”
-As the complexity of instructions increases, adherence to specific rules degrades, and error rates compound, leading to more and more “hallucinations.”
+As the complexity of instructions increases, adherence to specific rules degrades, and error rates compound, leading to more and more hallucinations.
 If your agent fails, you shouldn’t have to tear down the entire prompt to find the bug.

 1. Sequential Pipeline Pattern (aka the assembly line)

+Let’s start with the bread and butter of agent workflows.
 Think of this pattern as a classic assembly line where Agent A finishes a task and hands the baton directly to Agent B. It is linear, deterministic, and refreshingly easy to debug because you always know exactly where the data came from.

 In ADK, the SequentialAgent primitive handles the orchestration for you.
-The secret sauce is state management: simply use output_key to write to the shared session.state so the next agent in the chain knows exactly where to pick up the work.
+The secret sauce here is state management: simply use the output_key to write to the shared session.state so the next agent in the chain knows exactly where to pick up the work.

 # ADK Pseudocode